robinelting/gevprofp/README.md

 * The corresponding subtitle
 * The corresponding timestamp to the subtitle

-This will result in a CSV file with a table including all script lines and their corresponding tags, subtitles and timestamps.
+This Python program will result in a CSV output file with a table including all script lines and their corresponding tags, subtitles and timestamps.

 ## Contributors: